jhaddow/todo-collection/README.md

 ============

 ##Objectives
 In this project we're going to build off of the mini project from this morning.
 During the mini project we built a very composable Todo List.
 What we're going to do with this project is take our Todo List and create an App that allows us to have a collection of Todo Lists.
-The end result will be something like this, (URL TO FINAL PROJECT).
+The end result will be something [LIKE THIS](http://reactweek.com/projects/todo-collection).

 Here's an image showing the final product.
 ![Todo Collection Finished](http://tylermcginnis.com/ReactWeek/todo-collection-final.png)